hmbashar/when-scrolling-window-then-add-class-in-activ-menu-with-cache-selectors/README.md

-# when scrolling window then add class in activ menu with cache selectors
+# when scrolling window then add class in active menu with cache selectors
 ```

 // scroll menu hover effect